dhbaird/midipipe4/README.md

 Another cross-platform, message-based (non-API) approach to sending and receiving MIDI events.

-Why use this library?
+Rationale: Instead of having to worry about linking to special libraries or importing special modules to use your your OS's native MIDI APIs, this tool does that work for you.
+[PortMidi](http://portmedia.sourceforge.net/) has already made this job fairly easy (and, this tool happens to use PortMidi).
+But, with this tool, you don't have to link to anything - not even to PortMidi, because this tool creates a pipe-based message interface.

+Caveat: This tool is based on older (somewhat ad-hoc) ideas, and is not caught up to most recent trends (like JSON!).
+The message boundaries are also determined by EOL characters (which is great for humans), but with the advent of some standards for framing (namely, WebSocket), more framing options might also be a worthwhile pursuit.
+Also, running this tool as a separate process, and incurring additional context switches, carries some overhead (hence a desire to support an optional linkable mode, so this operates in the same process/thread).
+In practice, this tool works fairly nicely and there seems little need to worry about the context switches.

 Why not use Open Sound Control?
-Well, hopefully this library will soon be compatible with Open Sound Control (OSC).
+Well, hopefully this tool will soon be compatible with Open Sound Control (OSC).
 More to be said soon...

 <!---
 I would also recommend looking into the JSON serialization (when